 4: The Media Session Handler triggers the 5GMS Player to start the session.

-5: The Media Player establishes the transport session.
+5: The Media Player localizes the 5GMSd AS (e.g. via DNS and/or HTTP redirects) and establishes the transport session.

 6: The Media Player sends the request for the progressive download content.